Trismegiste/you-are-not-solid-when/DIP/README.md

 ## [Dependency inversion principle][1]

-Some developers would say this is tthe most important principle to design loose coupled system.
+Some developers would say this is the most important principle to design loose coupled system.
 That's right.
 But you can't achieve it if you are not ISP and LSP in the first place.

-Example of the most common *bad practice* :
+### A bad practice

+This example is very common :

 ```php
 public function __construct()